 At this time our base of support consists of family and friends that are passionate about overcoming obstacles from Law Enforcement/County Attorney’s Office and the laws that are presently in place in the state of Montana.

 Presently, the laws do not defend or assist the VICTIM of Domestic Violence and/or Missing Persons; the laws do not reflect what is in the best interest of the victim and the law does not provide resources for the victim’s family when LE refuses to consider the event a CRIME.
-We will be presenting suggested legislative changes to legislative representatives/Congress members/Senate members across all states of the US.

 We will primarily focus on Montana at first.
 We need assistance in Montana and other states throughout the US.
+Rebekah could be anyone’s daughter in any state.

 We wish to turn our personal tragedy into a positive.
 It is our hope that Rebekah's Legacy will bring these important issues into the forefront of the public eye to the benefit of all our communities.